 Which Rottweiler Colors Are Your Favorite

-While it is only natural to have your favorite Rottweiler colors, the most important consideration when choosing your puppy is to make sure your new dog is healthy.
+While it is only natural to have your favorite Rottweiler colors, the most important consideration when choosing your puppy is ensuring your new dog is healthy.

 Otherwise, those beautiful Rottweiler colors may cause you heartache too soon.

 With a little research, you should be able to find a beautiful Rottweiler puppy or rescue dog that also comes with a clean bill of health and a reasonable price tag.